biomancy/reat/README.md

 Reads filtering:
+    -3, --trim3 <trim3>
+            Trim bases from the 3’ (right) end of each read before processing.
+Can be used to hard skip low-quality bases at the end of reads if no trimming was done before / during the alignment.[default: 0]

+    -5, --trim5 <trim5>
+            Trim bases from the 5’ (left) end of each read before processing.
+In particular, one can skip the first ~12 bases with non-random composition due to priming biases, what is a common anomaly in short-read RNA-seq experiments.[default: 0]

         --ex-flags <ex-flags>
             Exclude reads for which any of the specified BAM flags are set.
 For example, a value of 2820 will result in skipping unmapped reads, supplementary and secondary alignments, reads that fail platform/vendor quality